Not all merchants can use the card terminals from Square, SumUp or PayPal Point of Sale (previously Zettle/iZettle).

-Not all merchants can use the card terminals from Square, iZettle, SumUp or PayPal.
-This may come as a surprise, but the limitations are there to protect payment providers from losing money on high-risk transactions or getting involved in legal conundrums.
+This may come as a surprise, but all payment companies have restrictions.
+The limitations protect providers from losing money on high-risk transactions or getting dragged into legal conundrums.

-In user reviews, it’s sometimes hard to pick genuine service issues from merchants who should have been rejected at sign-up.
-For example, most won’t have their transactions put on hold for “security reasons”, but chances are that if you operate within a restricted business category, there is no guarantee your service provider will process sales to your account.
+In user reviews, it's sometimes hard to pick genuine service issues from merchants who should have been rejected at sign-up.
+For example, most won't have their transactions put on hold for "security reasons", but chances are that if you operate within a restricted business category, there's no guarantee your service provider will process sales to your account.

 Reasons for limitations

 The payment industry is complex, to say the least.
-Banks, card schemes, acquirers and others will each have their own rules to protect their profits and balance out potential risks involved in processing payments.
-As iZettle puts it: you should not receive payments from goods or services that are prohibited by law or card networks or “doubtful from a risk, complaint or reputational perspective”.
+Banks, card schemes, acquirers and others each have their own rules to protect profits and balance out potential risks of processing payments.

-Card reader companies have a responsibility to not support industries that may be illegal, dubious, corrupt or outright hateful.
-But the boundaries between that and what’s acceptable within the context of a country or sector can be very blurry.
-What’s clear is that every provider will need to pass on the same country legislations and card network rules they operate under.
-Such rules may change frequently, so what’s imposed now may not be the case tomorrow.
+Card reader companies have a responsibility to reject industries that may be illegal, dubious, corrupt or outright hateful.
+But the boundaries between that and what's acceptable within the context of a country or sector can be very blurry.

 The blurry lines mean you won't necessarily be rejected by falling under a prohibited category.
 The only way to know for sure is to be upfront with your chosen provider and ask if you're in the clear.